 There are a ton of dry bag sizes and applications, and a single bag won’t suit every person.
 To help you find the right bag for your adventure, we’ve highlighted a variety of options.
-And if you need help deciding, check out our buyer’s guide at the end of this article.
-And below is the table of contents for our best dry bag picks of the year:
+If you need help deciding, check out our buyer’s guide, FAQ, and comparison chart at the end of this article.

-The Panga stands out among waterproof duffel designs.
-It’s been a few years since this YETI bag was released and we’ve been continually impressed.
+The Panga ($350) stands out among waterproof duffel designs.
+It’s been a few years since this YETI bag was released and we’ve been continuously impressed.
 It’s super durable, holds a ton of gear (the 75L is 11 x 12 x 15.5 inches), and is incredibly adaptable in the ways it can be strapped to a boat.
-The Panga ($300-350) comes in both 50L and 75L versions.
+The Panga comes in 50L, 75L, and 100L versions.

-“My favorite quality of this duffel is the variety of tie-down points, which makes rigging up the gear super easy and helps keep everything tight,” said one tester, who took the duffel on a multiday river and flat-water canyon trip.
+One of our favorite qualities of this duffel is the variety of tie-down points, which makes rigging up the gear super easy and helps keep everything tight.

-The bag’s six lash points are uniquely arranged in a line, like a daisy chain.
+Six lash points on the exterior of the bag are uniquely arranged in a line, like a daisy chain.
 And there are four handles — two on the top and two on the bottom — plus four points where the comfortable backpack-style dry-haul straps attach.

 The EVA-molded bottom is waterproof and rugged, and the laminated, high-density nylon shell is thick enough that even the long nails of an excited 60-pound husky didn’t puncture the walls.

-We’ve checked this bag countless times while flying, stuffed it to the gills, and submersed it regularly.
+We’ve checked the Panga countless times while flying, stuffed it to the gills, and submersed it regularly.
 Through it all, our gear has come back dry, safe, and protected.
 Yes, it’s an investment, but it’s one that will last.
 For a wide range of uses, we’re confident it’s the best dry bag you’ll find.

 Best Budget Dry Bag: NRS Bill’s Bag Dry Bag 65L